 As a hint, Florian Hahn, Member of the German Parliament added, “In the USA, we feel a strong political will.
 In contrast, here there is an urgent need for action”.

-For IZB’s CEO Peter Hanns Zobel three things stand for success: “the heads, the location and the capital”.
-And on this point, Martinsried’s campus is a good example with its 12 000 people working here, its impressive location gathering high-standing research institutes and several generation of successful biotech companies, and a strong financial support of €43 million invested to develop the campus as a European Biotech hotspot.
+For IZB’s CEO Peter Hanns Zobel three things stand for success: “the heads, the location, and the capital”.
+And on this point, Martinsried’s campus is a good example with its 12 000 people working here, its impressive location gathering high-standing research institutes and several generations of successful biotech companies, and a strong financial support of €43 million invested to develop the campus as a European Biotech hotspot.

 “In order to create top medications and the best therapies, tax benefits must also be created in Germany”, said Zobel casting a glance at politics.

 On this point, Germany is definitely grasping the nettle!
 Stefan Höfer, Vice President of the German Stock Exchange in Frankfurt put it this way: “With our newly launched German Stock Exchange Venture Network Program we are creating a new culture in financing – in a protected area, online and offline.”